 After you are diagnosed with cancer, you may feel shock, disbelief, fear, anxiety, guilt, sadness, grief, depression, anger, and more.
 Each person may have some or all of these feelings, and each will handle them in a different way.

-Your first emotion may be shock—no one is ever ready to hear that they have cancer.
+Your first emotion might be shock – no one is ever ready to hear that they have cancer.
 It’s normal for people with cancer to wonder why it happened to them or to think life has treated them unfairly.
 You may not even believe the diagnosis, especially if you don’t feel sick.

-You may feel afraid.
-Some people fear cancer itself, while others may be afraid of cancer treatments and wonder how they will get through them.
+You might feel afraid.
+Some people fear cancer itself, while others may be afraid of cancer treatments and wonder how they’ll get through them.
 The fear of pain and suffering is one of the greatest fears people with cancer and their loved ones have.

-You may feel guilty.
+You might feel guilty.
 You may ask yourself if you could have noticed your symptoms earlier, or wonder what you did that may have caused the cancer.
 You may wonder if you were exposed to something at home or work that led to cancer.
-Or you may worry that other members of your family will also get cancer.
+Or you may worry that other members of your family will get cancer, too.
 At this time we do not know what causes most cancers.
 But a few are known to be hereditary (passed from a parent to a child).
-This means if one family member develops it, others in the family may have a higher risk of developing it, too.
+This means if one family member develops it, others in the family may have a higher risk of developing it.
 This can cause even more concerns for the person newly diagnosed with cancer.

 You might feel angry.
 While some people may not outwardly express their anger and frustration, others may direct their anger toward family members, friends, or health care professionals.
 This is usually not done on purpose.
-If you are only trying to vent your feelings, let people know that you are not angry with them and that it’s not their fault.
-Also let them know that you don’t expect them to solve your problems—you just need them to listen.
+If you’re only trying to vent your feelings, let people know that you are not angry with them and it’s not their fault.
+Also let them know that you don’t expect them to solve your problems – you just need them to listen.